Naguib Mahfouz: Assassination attempt and aftermath

 The publication of The Satanic Verses revived the controversy surrounding Mahfouz's novel Children of Gebelawi.
-Death threats against Mahfouz followed, including one from the "blind sheikh," Egyptian-born Omar Abdul-Rahman.
+Death threats against Mahfouz followed, including one from the "blind sheikh", Egyptian-born Omar Abdel-Rahman.
 Mahfouz was given police protection, but in 1994 an extremist succeeded in attacking the 82-year-old novelist by stabbing him in the neck outside his Cairo home.

 He survived, permanently affected by damage to nerves of his right upper limb.
+Sixteen people were put on a military trial, and two of them received death penalty and eventually hanged.
 After the incident, Mahfouz was unable to write for more than a few minutes a day and consequently produced fewer and fewer works.
 Subsequently, he lived under constant bodyguard protection.
 Finally, in the beginning of 2006, the novel was published in Egypt with a preface written by Ahmad Kamal Aboul-Magd.
 After the threats, Mahfouz stayed in Cairo with his lawyer, Nabil Mounir Habib.
 Mahfouz and Mounir would spend most of their time in Mounir's office; Mahfouz used Mounir's library as a reference for most of his books.
 Mahfouz stayed with Mounir until his death.